suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

 13. Switch to **SEA-SVR1**.

-14. In the Microsoft Entra admin center, select **Identity**, select **Devices** and then select **All devices**.
+14. In the Microsoft Intune Portal, select **Devices**, select **All Devices** and then Click on **any device you onboarded**.

     > Note that the new device displays with an icon that indicates an Autopilot device.
-Also note that the Join Type is **Microsoft Entra joined** with Aaron Nicholls as the owner.
+Also note that the Join Type is **Microsoft Entra joined** with Aaron Nicholls as the owner. in Entra ID Portal > All Devices section.

-15. Select the Autopilot device and then select **Manage**.
+15. Select the overview and then right side multiple options present.

-16. Again select the Autopilot device to review the management page.

     > Notice that you can Retire, Wipe, Sync, and Restart the device.

-17. Select the ellipsis at the end of the menu bar and take notice of the additional management capabilities.
+16. Select the ellipsis at the end of the menu bar and take notice of the additional management capabilities.

     > Additional capabilities include Fresh Start, Autopilot Reset, Quick scan, Full scan, as well as others.

-18. Close Microsoft Edge.
+17. Close Microsoft Edge.

 **Results**: After completing this exercise, you will have provisioned a Windows device with Autopilot using User-driven mode.